gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Removal of a Group Member # {#sec-leaving}

-Other than after a spontaneous request to the Group Manager as described in {{sec-leave-req}}, a node may be forcibly removed from the OSCORE group, e.g. due to expired or revoked authorization.
+Other than after a spontaneous request to the Group Manager as described in {{sec-leave-req}}, a node may be forcibly removed from the OSCORE group, e.g., due to expired or revoked authorization.

 In either case, the Group Manager "forgets" the Birth Gid currently associated to the leaving node in the OSCORE group.
 This was stored following the Joining Response sent to that node, after its latest (re-)joining of the OSCORE group (see {{ssec-join-resp}}).